influx6/govfx/readme.md

   The folders will contain basic html and javascript files that will be executed once the html as being opened up in a browser.

+  Note: Any sample that deals with the shadow DOM must be opened in Google chrome/chromium, has the shadow DOM API has no full browser support by default

   ```bash

     gopherjs build app.go